awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecular-unfolding/evaluate-your-own-model.md

     The full input parameters and schema, please refer to [input specification](../batch-evaluation/#input-specification)

-1. Follow int steps in [Batch Evaluation](../batch-evaluation/#start-execution) to run the Step Functions
+1. Follow the steps in [Batch Evaluation](../batch-evaluation/#start-execution) to run the Step Functions

 ## Fully customize evaluation code